-Stay safe in the skies, deep vein thrombosis
+Safety in the skies, how to avoid deep vein thrombosis

 We are now in the height of summer where there will inevitably be an increase in the amount of people travelling to far off, sunny destinations.
 Most people have heard of Deep Vein Thrombosis (DVT), but are surprised to learn that being inactive on long haul flights can actually encourage the development on this undesirable condition.